 5. It’s Relatively Quick to Buy, But It May Take a Year or Even Longer to Sell

 It can be relatively quick to buy a property in Colombia.
-I have met several expats that have bought properties in about two weeks after finding a place.
+I have met several expats that have bought properties in about four weeks after finding a place.
 However, an article in the New York Times in 2015 reported that the average time to sell residential properties in Bogotá was 270 days.
 Fincas and high-end properties can take even longer to sell.

 I have talked to several expats this year that have been trying to sell their high-end estrato 6 properties in Medellín and Bogotá for more than one year.

-6. There is no Strict Regulation of the Real Estate Agents Profession
+7. There is no Strict Regulation of the Real Estate Agents Profession

 There is no licensing of real estate agents in Colombia.
 Anyone can create a real estate agency by selling his/her own house or the house of a neighbor.

 In addition, anybody can earn a commission as real estate agents including friends and relatives of the seller, attorneys and others.
 So, conflicts of interest and misinformation is possible when purchasing real estate in Colombia.
-And it’s possible to find real estate agents that aren’t very professional and don’t really have much experience.
+And it is possible to find real estate agents that aren’t very professional and don’t really have much experience.

 8. Real Estate Agents Tend to Work for Sellers and Owners

 According to Colombian business custom, the seller of properties should pay all real estate commissions, unless otherwise agreed to differently.
-The typical real estate commission in Colombia is 3 percent for urban residential properties.
+The typical real estate commission in Colombia is 3 to 5 percent for urban residential properties.